 You can speed things up by focusing your investments on companies that have consistently raised dividends (see Dividend Aristocrats for some examples of dividend stocks that have consistently increased dividends) and by reinvesting your dividends through DRIPs.

 I love the idea of dividend investing, and I have a small amount of dividend-paying stocks in my investment portfolio.
-But I’m not sure this is where I will focus my immediate efforts for increasing cash flow.
+But I’m not sure this is where I will focus my immediate efforts on increasing cash flow.

 The easiest way to increase your dividend holdings is by using DRIPs, which reinvests your dividends to buy more shares of stocks.

 The compounding effect of DRIPs is great for long term cash flow, but it doesn’t do a lot for immediate cash flow.
 The other issue is the desire to move some investments out of the stock market.